top of page

 Civilian career: retail leadership and board roles

 After leaving the RAF, Ali moved into commercial life and senior management in the retail sector.
-Ali held multiple director appointments at major retail and related companies mainly with The John Lewis Partnership.
+Ali held multiple director appointments with The John Lewis Partnership.
 These public records show him acting at director level for the Partnership and associated businesses between 1992 and 2007, confirming a substantial second career in retail governance.
 He entered full time retirement having served as deputy Chairman of JLP.
-No one was surprised by this epic rise to such lofty business heights, except perhaps for the young RAF serviceman who saw Ali working behind a John Lewis Store till not long after he has retired from the Air Force.
-How the might have fallen, the young man must have thought, little did he know it was part of an excellent traninign programme that exposed Ali to every part of the business, starting at the very bottom and finishing at the very top.
+No one was surprised by this epic rise to such lofty business heights, except perhaps for the young RAF serviceman who saw Ali working behind a John Lewis Store cash till not long after he has retired from the Air Force.
+How the mighty have fallen, the young man must have thought, little did he know it was part of an excellent tranining programme that exposed Ali to every part of the business, starting at the very bottom and finishing at the very top.

 Later life and legacy

-Ali is remembered by all who know him for his inspiring leadership, a superb operational focus, and for helping to sustain high performance standards during a demanding period for NATO air defences.
+Ali is remembered by all who know him for his inspirational leadership, a superb operational focus, and for helping to sustain high performance standards during a demanding period for NATO air defences.

 Selected timeline (summary)